The Smart Region opportunity for electric utility companies

 The smart region addresses challenges individual cities cannot solve

-Smart cities employ advanced digital technologies and data science to solve problems and create new outcomes for its residents, businesses and visitors.
+Smart cities employ advanced digital technologies and data science to solve urban problems and create new outcomes for its residents, businesses and visitors.
 However, some challenges are too complex and beyond the scope and capability of any one city, county or province to solve.
 These include traffic and mobility, air quality management, and resilience to natural and manmade hazards.
 A regional approach, combined with innovative digital technologies and data science, creates large scale impacts not possible before.

 Utilities are well poised to enable the smart region